Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 4) Productivity gains are measurable in controlled settings

-The well-cited NBER study on a large customer support setting found ~14% productivity improvement on average, and ~34% for novice/low-skilled workers, alongside improvements in customer sentiment and retention indicators.
+The well-cited NBER study on a large customer support setting found ~14% productivity improvement on average, and ~34% for novice/low-skilled workers, alongside improvements in customer sentiment and retention indicators, contributing to economic growth.
 NBER

 This is exactly how general-purpose technologies scale: early wins are uneven, then best practices spread.